 1. Not Mobile-Friendly

-If your practice website isn’t designed with mobile users in mind, you’re putting yourself behind the eight ball right out of the gate in more ways than one.
+If your practice website isn’t designed with mobile users in mind, you’re putting yourself behind the eight balls right out of the gate in more ways than one.

 Most importantly, Google now penalizes websites that are not mobile-friendly.
 If your website doesn’t look good on a phone, tablet, or smaller screen), those websites that are may leapfrog you in search results on mobile devices.